Copula Conformal Prediction for Multi-step Time Series Forecasting: Experiments

-\paragraph{Comparison of models at different horizon lengths} CopulaCPTS is an algorithm designed to produce calibrated and efficient confidence regions for multi-step time series.
+\paragraph{Comparison of models at different horizon lengths.} CopulaCPTS is an algorithm designed to produce calibrated and efficient confidence regions for multi-step time series.
 When the prediction horizon is long, CopulaCPTS's advantage is more pronounced.
 Figure \ref{fig:horizon} shows the performance comparison over increasing time horizons on the particle dataset.
 See Table \ref{tab:baselines} of Appendix \ref{app:exp} for numerical results.
 CopulaCPTS achieves a $30\%$ decrease in area at 20 time steps compared to CF-RNN, the best performing baseline; the decrease is above $50\%$ at 25 time steps.
-This experiment shows significant improvement of using copula to model the joint distribution of future time steps. \paragraph{CopulaCPTS for Autoregressive prediction} We test the autoregressive setting (section 4.3) on the COVID-19 dataset.
+This experiment shows significant improvement of using copula to model the joint distribution of future time steps.

+\paragraph{CopulaCPTS for Autoregressive prediction.} The autoregressive extension of CopulaCPTS is illustrated in detail in Appendix \ref{app:autoregressive}.
+To provide preliminary evidence of effectiveness, we present test results on the COVID-19 dataset.
 We train an RNN model with $k=7$ and use it to autoregressively forecast the next 14 steps.
 Table \ref{tab:autoregressive} compares the performance of re-estimating the copula for each 7-step forecasts versus using a fixed copula calibrated using the first 7 steps.
 We also compare the model to a 14-step joint forecaster using CopulaCPTS.
 It is evident that daily cases of the pandemic is a non-stationary time series, where re-estimating the copula is necessary for validity.